APS Glossary of Terms

 (AEA) Aurora Education Association - The District's teacher association to support teacher needs.
 It is the exclusive representative of all teachers in matters involving collective negotiations with respect to wages, hours, and other conditions of employment.

-(AEF) Aurora Education Foundation - The Foundation serves as a vehicle for channeling donations of money, services, and materials to special projects and programs.
+(APS Foundation) Aurora Public Schools Foundation - The Foundation serves as a vehicle for channeling donations of money, services, and materials to special projects and programs.
 It also is the designated organization for grant seeking and partnership development from private foundations, businesses, and community groups.

 (AGATE) Aurora's Gifted and Talented Experience - A program to enhance a student's ability to master skills of the regular classroom, demonstrate complex thinking processes, produce original work, display independent learning habits, and apply their unique giftedness in real life situations.